 Header photo: © Jan van der Ploeg / Mabuwaya Foundation

-This is why IUCN NL contributes to more sustainable and inclusive management of tropical rainforests, in a way that promotes climate mitigation, human rights and preserving the livelihoods of local communities.
+This is why IUCN NL contributes to more sustainable and inclusive management of tropical rainforests, in a way that promotes climate mitigation & adaptation, human rights and preserving the livelihoods of Indigenous peoples and local communities.
 We do this in the Forests for a Just Future programme by the Green Livelihoods Alliance.
 This programme builds on the Forested Landscapes for Equity programme that ran from 2016 to 2020.

-Together with social organisations, indigenous peoples and local communities this alliance works in 12 countries in South America, Africa and Asia in landscapes where forests and the communities who have traditionally lived there are threatened by the expansion of agriculture (e.g. palm oil, soy), infrastructure, mining and oil and gas extraction, where there are opportunities to influence policy and practices.
+Together with civil society organisations, Indigenous peoples and local communities this alliance works in 11 countries in South America, Africa and Asia in landscapes where forests and the communities who have traditionally lived there are threatened by the expansion of agriculture (e.g. palm oil, soy), infrastructure, mining and oil and gas extraction, where there are opportunities to influence policy and practices.

 Forests & climate